 Without taking measures, the grassification or afforestation of peatland is heavily partial, if not non-existent.
-The primary goal of carbon sink is to grow a stand of trees that absorbs carbon and therefore compensates the carbon dioxide emissions of the residual peat.
+The primary goal of a carbon sink is to grow a stand of trees that absorbs carbon and therefore offsets the carbon dioxide emissions of the residual peat.
 Afforestation, when successful, absorbs carbon enough to offset carbon elsewhere.

-We are involved in the project “Old fields and peatlands to carbon sinks” a LUKE 2020 initiative, that focuses on this particular problem.
+We are involved in the project “Old fields and peatlands to carbon sinks”, a LUKE 2020 initiative, that focuses on this particular problem.
 According to LUKE the afforestation of wetlands can significantly reduce greenhouse gas emissions.
-In Finland there are approximately 200,000 hectares of peatland and unused fields, which instead of storing carbon, release large quantities of carbon dioxide.
+In Finland, there are approximately 200,000 hectares of peatland and unused fields, which instead of storing carbon, release large quantities of carbon dioxide.
 It is estimated that these greenhouse gas emissions make up almost 13% of the total nationwide emissions.

 Benefits of the afforestation of peatlands that are retired from peat production

 The reduction of emissions to water bodies and the atmosphere from peatlands